-Common configurations for force and torque instruments include handheld, portable, modular and battery powered.
-Measurement features of force and toque instruments include tare, limits or set points, peak hold, controller functionality, temperature compensation, biaxial measurement, and triaxial measurement.
-Units with tare can zero out reading to measure differences, for weighing.
+Common configurations for force and torque instruments include handheld, portable, modular, and battery powered.
+Measurement features of force and torque instruments include tare, limits or set points, peak hold, controller functionality, temperature compensation, biaxial measurement, and triaxial measurement.
+Units with tare can zero out readings to measure differences for weighing.
 Limits and set points include hi–lo.
 Peak hold shows or holds a peak measurement value.
-Controller functions include set limits, regulator, P/PI/PID etc. Instruments with temperature compensation have software or adjustments for compensating for variations in temperature that may cause measurement errors.
+Controller functions include set limits, regulator, P/PI/PID, etc. Instruments with temperature compensation have software or adjustments for compensating for variations in temperature that may cause measurement errors.
 Force and torque instruments with biaxial measurement have an accelerometer capable of measurement along two, usually orthogonal, axes.
 Force and torque instruments with triaxial measurement have an accelerometer capable of measurement along three, usually orthogonal, axes.

 Force and torque instruments usually have displays for users to interface with the unit.
 Common types of displays include analog or dial displays, digital readouts, and video displays.
 Programmability is achieved through manual operation, front panels, or computer interfaces.
 Instruments with software support have software specifically for running on a host computer, which can be PC or MAC.